shadowlack/shadowlack-core-book/guides/new-player-guide.md

 ## Core game concepts

 1. We roleplay in third-person, past-tense.
 Please refer to the Roleplaying Etiquette page for more in depth information.
 2. Our game time operates on Liquid Time (aka Fluid Time).
 One year at Shadowlack is equivalent to one year in real life.
 3. **Humans do not exist.** They were killed by the evil [Rapine](/species/rapine) species in 81374 (2000).
 Your character cannot know about humans or the planet Earth.
 4. Technology on Shadowlack is advanced.
 It is somewhat equivelant to that which is seen in the **Dune** (Frank Herbert) and **Star Wars** (George Lucas) universes.
 5. The planet [Ramath-lehi](/solar-system/ramath-lehi) has three moons: Xabu, Cussla, and Lelres.

 ## How to join

-1. Read Shadowlack’s Basic Guides.
-They contain a lot of information that is essential to participating in our game – like the Rules & Regulations
-2. Register a new account.
-3. Create a new thread in Hatchling Central to introduce yourself.
-If this is your first Play by Post game, you may also want to browse the forum to see some roleplaying in action.
+1. [Register a new account](https://shadowlack.com/register).
+(Optionally join us on [Discord](https://shadowlack.com/discord/).)
+2. Create or reply to a thread in [Hatchling Central](https://shadowlack.com/forums/hatchlings/) to introduce yourself.
 Now is a great time to ask any questions that you may have.
-Once your introduction post has exited the moderation queue, you will be able to create your first character!
+  * Once your introduction post has exited the moderation queue, you will be able to create your first character!
+Please note that it may take up to 24 hours for your first post to be approved.
+This is our last line of defence against spam, so please be patient.
-4. Read the Character Creation guide, pick your race, and create your first Ramathian character.
+3. Read the [character creation guide](/guides/character-creation-guide), pick your species, and create your first Ramathian character.
-5. Start roleplaying!
+4. Start world building and/or roleplaying!

 ## Your first roleplay post